2021 Proposed Rate Adjustment

 Future rates to keep pace with providing safe, reliable service

-Western's Board of Directors are considering a new rate proposal to help water and sewer rates keep pace with the increasing costs of providing safe, reliable, high-quality water and wastewater (sewer) services.
+Western's Board of Directors are considering a new rate proposal to help water and sewer rates keep pace with the increasing costs of providing safe, reliable, high-quality water and sewer services.

 To ensure the public is adequately informed of the proposed rate adjustment, the process, and opportunities to participate in the discussion, a series of Board workshops, customer information sessions, community meeting presentations, and a Public Hearing will take place.